Understanding the Different Types of Logical Reasoning Methods and Argumentation

 Below we list and define a number of methods of reasoning/logic/argument/inference.

-To headline the list we will start with deduction and induction as they are the main forms of reasoning (all other reasoning types are essentially just forms, flavors, mixes, and ways to work with deduction and induction, including another fundamental type called abduction).
+To headline the list we will start with deduction, induction, and abduction as they are the main forms of reasoning (all other reasoning types are essentially just forms, flavors, mixes, and ways to work with the aforementioned).

 Deduction, Induction, and Abduction